micmejia/bible-dump/NKJV/Leviticus/Lev 13.md

 Then the priest shall examine it; and indeed _if_ the swelling of the sore _is_ reddish-white on his bald head or on his bald forehead, as the appearance of leprosy on the skin of the body,

 ###### 44
 he is a leprous man.
 He _is_ unclean.
-The priest shall surely pronounce him [^f]unclean; his sore _is_ on his head.
+The priest shall surely pronounce him unclean; his sore _is_ on his head.

 ###### 45
 "Now the leper on whom the sore _is_, his clothes shall be torn and his head bare; and he shall cover his mustache, and cry, 'Unclean!
 Unclean!'

 ###### 46
 He shall be unclean.
 All the days he has the sore he shall be unclean.
-He _is_ unclean, and he shall [^g]dwell alone; his dwelling _shall be_ outside the camp. ## The Law Concerning Leprous Garments
+He _is_ unclean, and he shall dwell alone; his dwelling _shall be_ outside the camp. ## The Law Concerning Leprous Garments

 ###### 47
-"Also, if a garment has a [^h]leprous plague in it, _whether it is_ a woolen garment or a linen garment,
+"Also, if a garment has a leprous plague in it, _whether it is_ a woolen garment or a linen garment,

 ###### 48
 whether _it is_ in the warp or woof of linen or wool, whether in leather or in anything made of leather,

 ###### 49
-and if the plague is greenish or reddish in the garment or in the leather, whether in the warp or in the woof, or in anything made of leather, it _is_ a leprous [^i]plague and shall be shown to the priest.
+and if the plague is greenish or reddish in the garment or in the leather, whether in the warp or in the woof, or in anything made of leather, it _is_ a leprous plague and shall be shown to the priest.

 ###### 50
 The priest shall examine the plague and isolate _that which has_ the plague seven days.